NickRJ/youtube-dl-Shortcuts/README.md

 ## Usage
-This is simply a python wrapper for youtube-dl—all other flags are passed to the main program.
 ```
 usage: y [-h]
          [--2160 | --1440 | --1080 | --720 | --480 | --360 | --240 | --144 | --best]